Extracting parity-violating gravitational waves from projected tidal force tensor in three dimensions: Projected tidal force field in three dimensions

 Figure \ref{fig:ORF_ss} shows the ORFs for the correlation functions of the projected scalar ($\Gamma_{\sss\,\sss}$) and tensor ($\Gamma_{\hh\,\hh}$) tidal fields.
 Both functions become almost constant for varying $\theta$ at $kr\ll 1$ and fixed $k\Delta\eta$.
 At $kr\gg 1$, both functions start to oscillate due to the term, $\cos{(B\mu_k)} = \cos([-k \Delta \eta + 2kr\sin^2{(\theta/2)}]\mu_k)$.
 However, the ORF for the tensor tidal field has the characteristic oscillatory feature due to the factor $\cos(k\Delta\eta)$ because GWs propagate through spacetime, while that of the scalar tidal field does not.
 Thus, given an accurate galaxy redshift survey data set, we confirm that it is in principle possible to distinguish the contributions of the scalar and tensor tidal forces by template matching applied to the projected tidal field data in three dimensions.

 Figure \ref{fig:ORF} shows the two ORFs for signals of GWs that can be directly extracted from observation.
 The upper row shows the result for the divergence of the curl of the projected tidal tensor field, $\Gamma_{\ah\ah}$.
 Although the overall behavior of the kernel $\Gamma_{\ah\ah}$ is similar to that of $\Gamma_{\hh\,\hh}$, GW signals can be directly extracted from this quantity since $\as \equiv 0$.
 The lower row shows the ORF for parity violation signals of the tidal tensor field.
-It becomes zero at the $\theta=0$ and $k\Delta\eta=0$ limit, unlike the ORFs for the other auto-correlations.
+It becomes zero at the $\theta=0$ and $k\Delta\eta=0$ limit, unlike the ORFs for the other auto-correlations (see, e.g., Ref.\cite{Seto:2007} for a similar trend).

 Finally let us comment on the corresponding quantities defined in terms of the dimensionless tidal force field $t_{ij}\approx(k^2/3\calH^2)h_{ij}$ instead of $h_{ij}$.
 Under the assumption that the universe is matter-dominated, we have $k^2/\calH^2\propto a(\eta)$.
 Hence this scale factor dependence cancels the $1/a(\eta)$ dependence of $h_{ij}$.
 This means that the amplitude of $t_{ij}$ at the epoch of matter-radiation equality is equal to that of $t_{ij}$ at any later times.
 In the actual universe, because of the dark energy contribution, this estimate is no longer accurate, but it nevertheless gives a fairly good estimate of the amplitude of $t_{ij}$.